 Filming for Neptune’s Daughter took place in Bermuda with a cast of 200, all transported from the US.
 Both Kellerman and director Herbert Brenon were injured during production, unfortunate incidents which nevertheless made good publicity.

-The two-and-a-half-hour film opened in Australia during March 1915 under the auspices of Canadian Frederick Shipman.
+The two-and-a-half-hour film opened in Australia during March 1915 under the auspices of Canadian Ernest Shipman.
 This was his first venture into motion pictures.
 He was a well-known manager of world tours by high-profile singers but, in the wartime context, German contralto Madame Schumann Heink’s Australian appearances had been cancelled.

 An odd wartime piece of doggerel in a publicity brochure compared Kellerman’s mythical mermaid to submarines, being used with deadly force at the time by the Germans.
 (The sinking of the liner Lusitania happened not long after the film’s Australian opening.)